michael-basil/michael-basil.github.io/health.md

 * Enjoyment comes from consuming more, more, more
 * Health pursuits are expensive and need to be fancy
 * Sugar is aweful but alcohol and burritos are exempted
+* Extra weight can be burned off
+* Weight loss plateus are a result of bad genetic
 * Fasting is bad for metabolism and IMPOSSIBLE
 * Addiction behaviors, not me!
+* Discomfort is bad and should be avoided or confronted
+* Results bring hapiness

 While I did learn a lot along the way about nutritional principles and dietary approaches (paleo, carbohydrate restriction, proteien focus) I was always missing key parts of the picture.
 In relative comparison, I now have the following mindsets: